bedadyutideb/Chocolate-Sales-Analysis/README.md

 ## 👤 Author- Bedadyuti Debnath

-Built as part of a consumer behavior analytics project using transactional purchase data across 500 customers, 5 brands, and 730 days.
+Built as part of a consumer behavior analytics project using transactional purchase data across 5 brands and 730 days.